piepworks/cassettenest-legal/terms.md

 ---
 title: Terms of Service
-description: All the terms that you agree to when you sign up for a Trey Labs product.
+description: All the terms that you agree to when you sign up for a Piepworks product.
 ---

 # Terms of Service

-_Last updated: October 22, 2021_
+_Last updated: October 5, 2022_

-From everyone at [Trey Labs](https://treylabs.com) (right now, that’s just me, [Trey](https://treypiepmeier.com) 👋🏻), thank you for using our products!
+From everyone at [Piepworks](https://piep.works), thank you for using our products!
 We build them to help you get the most out of your film photography.
 Because we don’t know every one of our users personally, we have to put in place some Terms of Service to help keep the ship afloat.

-When we say “Company”, “we”, “our”, or “us” in this document, we are referring to Trey Labs LLC.
+When we say “Company”, “we”, “our”, or “us” in this document, we are referring to Piepworks LLC.

-When we say “Services”, we mean any product created and maintained by Trey Labs LLC.
+When we say “Services”, we mean any product created and maintained by Piepworks LLC.

 When we say “You” or “your”, we are referring to the people or organizations that own an account with one or more of our Services.